 - Green Arrow and Black Canary tried to avert this but the Mike Grell era signaled the end of their relationship.
 Their 2007 marriage proved to be unpopular and was quickly ended by the events of Justice League: Cry for Justice.

-- Cyclops married Madelyne Pryor, only to abandon her and become widowed soon after.
+- Cyclops married Madelyne Pryor, and their marriage went down the toilet and he became a widower soon after.
 He then married Jean Grey who is currently dead.

 - Grant Morrison deconstructed this in Animal Man, killing the titular character's family for drama only to bring them back at the end of the story.